sike25/Drug-Testing/README.md

 2. Treatment: 10g of psilocybin mushrooms or 2 shots of Vodka (30 ml each) or Sugar pill
 3. Given twice in 30 minute increments post-treatment There were three treatment groups: the psilocybin mushrooms, the vodka and the treatment pill.
 And they were all applied in to people from the different towns and of different genders in equal numbers.

+## Results
+1. Missed questions increase the most in the alcohol group than the mushroom group.
+2. In the alcohol group 50%  of the females missed about 25 questions whereas 50% of males missed far less than that, possibly 10 questions.
+Females in the alcohol group experienced a decrease in attention more than males.
+This makes sense because women tend to absorb higher concentrations of alcohol in the blood more than men because women generally have less body weight than men.
+3. There seems to be no general trend between focus and age based on substance groups.
+4. Arcadians were the least attentive in general.
+And Hayaranos were the most attentive.
+(Shinobi > Reading in the middle).
+Arcadia: High percentage of occupants in primary production occupations, like fishing, pig and apple farming, etc. Which is understandable because they are a bit isolated.
+Hayarano and Shinobi had more of their population spread out into primary, secondary and tertiary production activities.

+## Limitations
+ We can only apply the data to modify life on the Islands, not in our world.
+We can not take advice from this experiment.